eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - change default download attributes by logging in on the web browser at https://sourceforge.net/projects/sumo/files/sumo/version%20{{Version}}/ and clicking on the circled "i" after each file
     - the default for Windows is sumo-win64extra-{{Version}}.msi, for macOS sumo-{{Version}}.pkg and for all the others sumo-src-{{Version}}.tar.gz
 - finish the Zenodo version draft, by uploading the `sumo-src-{{Version}}.tar.gz`, adding the release info (can also be done later) and publishing it
+- Create a new Eclipse release at https://projects.eclipse.org/projects/automotive.sumo (after login there should be a "Create Release" button)
 - create a new entry in [elib](https://elib.dlr.de/)
   - the easiest way to do it, is by going to [Einträge verwalten](https://elib.dlr.de/cgi/users/home?screen=Items) and clicking on the magnifying-glass-icon for an old release, then going to the "Aktionen" tab and selecting "Als Vorlage verwenden"
   - take a look at the [Eintrag von Forschungssoftware-Publikationen - Tutorial](https://wiki.dlr.de/pages/viewpage.action?pageId=711888423), or the entry for a previous release: https://elib.dlr.de/205320/